 As delayed admission children are then out of their normal year group, parents should contact schools in good time before transfers to make a similar request to be admitted to the next school out of the normal year group.
 This will be for in-year transfers or normal round admission to junior schools, secondary school or otherwise.
-The admission authorities for other schools must take into account the child's school history but are not bound by the decision to agree delayed admission previously taken.
+The admission authorities for other schools must consider the child's school history but they are not bound by the decision to agree delayed admission previously taken.

 Delayed admission should not be confused with deferred admission which involves putting off admission to the Reception class within the same academic year.
 Deferred admission children remain in their normal year group.

 Guidance on delayed admission is available from Plymouth City Council.

+Distance measurement

-Distance Measurements for school admissions purposes are straight-line from the main entrance to measurement a child's home (the residential building) to the centre of the main entrance gate to the school, using the mapping system of Plymouth City Council.
-Documentary Once a place has been offered to a child, the school may ask for evidence of identity evidence usually a short birth certificate.
+Measurements for school admissions purposes are straight-line from the establishment marker for a child's home (the residential building) to centre of the main entrance gate to the school, using the mapping system of Plymouth City Council.

+Other mapping systems are not used for these purposes.

+Documentary evidence

+Once a place has been offered to a child, the school may ask for evidence of identity - usually a short birth certificate.
 This may not be necessary where the child has been on roll at another school in England which can confirm that evidence has been seen at that school.
+The admission authority - or the LA on its behalf - may also request evidence that of the child's address or that the person who made an application for admission was legally permitted to do so.

+Education, Health and Care Plans

-The LA or the school may also request evidence that of the child's address or that the person who made an application for admission was legally permitted to do so.
-Education.
-Health An Education, Health and Care Plan is a formal document issued by the LA describing a and Care Plans child's additional needs and how they will be provided for in a school.
+An Education, Health and Care Plan is a formal document issued by the LA describing a child's additional needs and how they will be provided for in a school.
 Any child whose EHCP names this school will be admitted.
 This will reduce the number of places available to other children accordingly.
 For in-year admissions, the child will be admitted whether the school has reached its PAN or other AN for the Year Group.

 Before a Plan is issued or amended the LA will consult with schools and ask whether it considers it could meet the child's needs, as set out in the Plan.

+Education Transport

-Education Transport Parents should consider how their child will get to school for the whole of their time on roll.
+Parents should consider how their child will get to school for the whole of their time on roll.
 Parents are advised not to rely on lifts, car shares or public service vehicles always being available.
+Supported transport is provided by Plymouth City Council for Plymouth-resident children who:

+- attend the closest school available. - (low-income households) one of the three closest secondary schools if between 2 and 6 miles from home: - (low-income households) the closest faith secondary school if between 2 and 15 miles from home.

-Supported transport is provided by the LA for Plymouth-resident children attending schools that are the closest available when the parent could apply.
-The home address must be further than a minimum walking distance according to the child's age.
+The home address must be further than a minimum walking distance according to the child's age: 2 miles for children at a primary, infant, or junior school and 3 miles for children at a secondary school.
 See Plymouth's Education Transport Policy for further information.

-Applications for transport must be made direct to the LA where a child lives.
+Children who do not live in Plymouth should apply to their LA for transport support.

 A school's admissions straight-line measurement policy does not apply to LA school transport decisions.
 It is possible that a school is the closest available for admissions purposes, using straight-line measurement, but not the closest school for the purposes of entitlement to free school transport from the LA.
-Parents who rely on free transport are strongly advised to check whether there is an entitlement with the Education Transport Team before accepting the offer of a school place.
-Equally ranked When making an application, parents can express a preference for one, two or three preference scheme schools.
-They should be named in the order the parent would most like a place to be provided.
-It might be possible for each school to offer a place.
-If that happens, a place will only be offered at whichever of the schools that could offer a place the parent ranked highest.
-So, if places are available at School 1 and School 3, a place will be offered at School 1 only.
-Equally ranked preference schemes are a legal requirement which enable parents to apply for the school they prefer without risking admission to the closest school or a catchment school.